syntax-spectrum/Trip_Calculator/README.md

 # Trip_Calculator
 The user enters information for their trip to calculate the fuel economy.
 The program is written in HTML and JavaScript.
+JS code is written within the HTML document.